Fox-ML-infrastructure/FoxML_Core/LEGAL/ACCEPTABLE_USE_POLICY.md

 - **Research and development** — Machine learning applications, cross-sectional ML workflows, and model development
 - **Internal operations** — Internal business operations, analytics, and decision-making
 - **Domain-specific applications** — Cross-sectional ML applications across any domain (subject to compliance with applicable laws and regulations)
-- **Academic research** — Academic research and educational purposes (under AGPL-3.0 for non-commercial use)
+- **Academic research** — Academic research and educational purposes (free for qualifying non-commercial use, see LICENSE)
 - **Integration** — Integration with proprietary systems and workflows
 - **Customization** — Customization and modification for internal use